amida-tech/fhir-service/README.md

 1. Stemming/Lemmatization - The Porter and Snowball stemmers are both available for usage.
 The current and default choice is the Porter stemmer.

-2. Tokenizer - The nltk and a whitespace tokenziers are both available for usgae.
+2. Tokenizer - The nltk and a whitespace tokenziers are both available for usage.
 The current and default choice is the whitespace tokenizer.

+3. Stopword - The off-the-shelf nltk is available, but our default version is an aggressive use which would be more tailored for medical documents.

 # Synonmys and the Need for Synonyms
 Our training and test sets are hopelessly lacking in information.
 There are different names for many of the medical conditions we wish to consider and sometimes the common parlance is completely different from the official medical term.
 Therefore, we need to gain access to these mapping as much as possible to enhance our query methods.
 There are 3 ways we do this currently.